 Install a reasonable number of decorative bird houses

 Avoid placing two nest boxes for the same species too close together; The distance of “safety” varies according to the species: at least 20 meters for small birds and 70 meters for the White-fronted Redstart (Phoenicurus Phoenicurus) and Nuthatch (Sitta europaea).

 But you can install several nests of birds that do not compete directly with each other, like fruit-eating and frugivorous species.

 For colonial species (sparrows, starlings, swallows), this question of minimum distance does not arise, of course.
 Nest boxes should be installed as far away as possible from feeders and bird baths.

 Limit your visits

 Limit your visits.
 Use binoculars to look away from parents and young people without disturbing them.
-If you find chicks on the ground, pick them up and put them back in the birdhouse so they are safe.
+If you find chicks on the ground, pick them up and put them back in the decorative bird houses so they are safe.

-Clean it at the end of the season
+Clean decorative bird houses at the end of the season

 The nest should be easily accessible to be cleaned at the end of the nesting season.
 Also, prefer models with a removable top for easy cleaning.
 In autumn, from September, empty the nest box, brush inside, clean it if necessary with water, dry it and apply a pest control product that is safe for birds.